Introduction to mlld

 {..} - commands, functions, and objects

-[..] - arrays and when blocks
+[..] - arrays, when blocks, and exe blocks

-.. - multiline @var interpolation
+`..` - multiline template with @var interpolation

-".." - single line @var interpolation
+".." - single line with @var interpolation

 '..' - literal text (@var is just plain text)

-/var @simple = `Hello @name`
+var @simple = `Hello @name`

-/var @codeblocks = ::Run `npm test` before @action::
+var @codeblocks = ::Run `npm test` before @action::

 Conditional execution

-A /when is written as condition => action:
+A when is written as condition => action:

-/when @score > 90 => show "Excellent!"
+when @score > 90 => show "Excellent!"

-/when blocks use [..] because that commonly means "list" and a /when block is a list of condition/action pairs and never contains nested logic.
+when blocks use [..] because that commonly means "list" and a when block is a list of condition/action pairs and never contains nested logic.

-/when [
+when [

 @accept(@response) => "Accepted"

-!@accept(@response) => "Rejected"
+* => "Rejected"

 ]